gtalarico/pipenv-pipes/README.rst

 Go To a Project by Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The environment index can also be used.
+The environment index can also be used to switch into a project.
-To active the enviroment ``1: project2-R1v7_ynT``:
+To active the enviroment ``1: project2-R1v7_ynT`` run:

 .. code:: bash